-Emotional eating habits are easier to change when you’ve successfully implemented other important habits from the passed few weeks:
+Emotional eating habits are easier to change when you’ve successfully implemented other important habits from the past few weeks:

-1. Get enough sleep – Week #3: Researchers found that emotional eating habits were significantly higher in women who reported poor sleeping quality.
+1. Get enough sleep: Researchers found that emotional eating habits were significantly higher in women who reported poor sleeping quality.

 Nearly any activity you enjoy outside of TV will help you boost your energy, reduce tension and decrease your need for emotional eating.

-3. Laugh out loud – Week #11: Numerous studies have supported the view that laughter and humor are therapeutic for relieving anxiety and tension.
+3. Laugh out loud: Numerous studies have supported the view that laughter and humor are therapeutic for relieving anxiety and tension.

 Are you on the way to tackling all three of these challenges successfully?
 Great!
 But you can do even more…

-Try to switch your eating habits for activities that are truly relaxing.
+Try replacing your bad food habits with activities that are truly relaxing.
 You can improve your wellbeing and strengthen your body feeling through a bubble bath, a scented shower, a stimulating massage or by going to the sauna.

 Another great option is singing.
 I’ve personally experienced how singing can help to resolve a lump in one’s throat.
 Consider it just another form of breathing.
 Our ancestors probably knew this instinctively as singing is an important part of our culture.

-Those who take part in nearly any recreational activity have likely almost conquered emotional eating.
+Any joyful recreational activity has the potential to conquer emotional hunger.
 Here you can find some more ideas for pleasurable activities.